lab64makerspace/intro2PCBdesign/Glossary/README.md

  <details>
     <summary>Track(s)</summary>

-TODO what's the difference between a trace and track?
+A synonym for trace(s).

  </details>

  <details>
     <summary>Transmission Line</summary>

 > A set of conductors that connects a signal between its source and destination.
 There are three common types of transmission lines: microstrips (left), striplines (middle), or coplanar waveguides (right).
-For each type, we can calculate the characteristic impedance and electrical length to analyze circuit performance (??).
-PROOFREAD AND TODO (not sure when you would use which?)
+For each type, we can calculate the characteristic impedance and electrical length to analyze circuit performance.
+Each type is defined by their specific geometry and consequently their electrical coupling.
+Microstrips are signal traces which have a dielectric layer beneath them (and ideally a ground plane beneath the dielectric) and have their top side exposed to air.
+Microstrips are used on the top and bottom sides of a PCB.
+Striplines are like microstrips, but have a dielectric layer above and below the trace (and ideally a ground plane above the top dielectric and one below the bottom dielectric).
+Striplines are used in the inner layers of a PCB.
+Coplanar waveguides are like microstrips, but ground traces run parallel to the signal trace.
+The ground traces provide the signal trace with better coupling.
+Coplanar waveguides can appear on the top and bottom of PCBs.

 <img src="https://www.protoexpress.com/blog/wp-content/uploads/2018/02/Microstrip-1024x598.jpg" width="250px">
 <img src="https://www.protoexpress.com/blog/wp-content/uploads/2018/02/Stripline-1-1024x599.jpg" width="250px">